 Too Far Too Close

-In the present project, I have sought for questions regarding femininity, and distance and denial of sexism in a society which may be called a semi-modern, semi-traditional and semi-religious one.
+In the present project, I have sought questions regarding femininity, and distance, and denial of sexism in a society that may be called a semi-modern, semi-traditional and semi-religious one.